-- monitoring and compliance associated with business operations is managed and integrated with its businesses by each in-house company, unit, etc. - MHFG centrally captures and manages the status of risk and business continuity management of the core group companies by receiving reports on such status, etc., from the core group companies and informing the Board of Directors, the Audit Committee, etc., of such reports.
+- In conjunction with the introduction of the "In-house Company System," MHFG has strengthened autonomous control, which is one of the "three lines of defense," and has established and operated a structure in which risk monitoring and compliance associated with business operations is managed and integrated with its businesses by each in-house company, unit, etc. - MHFG centrally captures and manages the status of risk and business continuity management of the core group companies by receiving reports on such status, etc., from the core group companies and informing the Board of Directors, the Audit Committee, etc., of such reports.
 The risk and business continuity management of subsidiaries, etc., other than the core group companies, is managed through the core group companies.